aeturnus/libbtn/README.md

 # libbtn

-Bunch of cool stuff I can use if I have no access to any other libraries
+My personal library of data structures and helpful code to use in classes and projects that use C and/or C++ when there isn't access to STl.